 - Use a piece of paper towel or basting brush to grease a mug with the melted coconut oil.

-- Add the unsweetened almond milk, coconut flour, maple syrup, almond butter, cocoa powder, vanilla extract, baking powder, and salt to the mug, then mix well.
+- Add the unsweetened almond milk, coconut flour, maple syrup, almond butter, cocoa powder, vanilla extract, apple cider vinegar, baking soda, and salt to the mug, then mix well.

 - Microwave on high power for 90 seconds, then check to see if the top of the cake appears solid.
 If it looks solid then it’s ready, but if it appears wet, then continue to microwave and check every 15 seconds until the top of the cake looks solid (microwaves vary in strength so it’s important to use this method to ensure the cake is properly cooked).